basithrahulgithub/Python-Project/README.md

-Ihis is a simple Python Restaurant Project using conditinal statements in python
+This is a simple Python Restaurant Project using conditinal statements in python
 # Python-Project